Connect with others who understand.

 • Weakness

-• A pins and needles sensation in your hands or feet
+• A pins-and-needles sensation in the hands or feet

 • Neck pain